Death in service pension information exchange

 Other LGPS records

-If the employee has other LGPS pension records, whether or not in this fund, establishing entitlement will take a little longer, and there may be restrictions to the amount we can pay as a death grant.
+If the employee has other LGPS pension records, whether or not in this fund, it can take longer to establish entitlement .
+There may be restrictions to the amount we can pay as a death grant.